Sindhi literature: Soomra period (1030–1350)

-Samma Period (1350-1520)
+Samma period (1350–1520)

-Samma were allied of Soomra, but with the passage of time, the final Soomra ruler Hameer was defeated by Samma ruler Jam Unar.
-And they became the Ruler of Thatta.
-Even though this period is considered the constructive period of sindhi literature, in this period Persian remained official language and Arabic as a religious language, this period resembled to Soomra but language's vocabulary enhanced as well as power of expression.the borders of Sindh reached Multan, Bhawalwapur, Pasni, Khatiyawar, Makran, Sibi, Kuch, Kalat too.
-Thatta became the center of knowledge and more than 5000 religious seminaries present in Thatta.
+The Samma had been allied with the Soomra, but Hameer (the last Soomra ruler) was defeated by the Samma ruler Jam Unar.
+Jam Unar became the ruler of Thatta.
+Although this period is considered fruitful for Sindhi literature, Persian remained the administrative language and Arabic the religious language.
+Sindh's borders reached Multan, Bhawalwapur, Pasni, Khatiyawar, Makran, Sibi, Kuch and Kalat, and Thatta became a center of knowledge.

-Mughal, Argon and Turkhan Period (1521-1718)
+Mughal, Argon and Turkhan period (1521–1718)

-Shah Beg Arghun's father, Amir Zulnun Arghun, was the ruler of Qandar on behalf of Mirza Shah Hussain Baiqra.
-In 1507, after the murder of Yar Zul-Nun, his son Shah Beg Arghun, Shah Ismail Muhammad Khan Shibani-e-Babur, took control of Shal-e-Sabi, Kabul, Kandar-Chidi, Balochistan.
-Due to the weakness of Jam Firoz, Jam Salahuddin rebelled, which led to a civil war between Malik.
-Shah Beg Arghun did attack on Sindh and conquered it in 1521.
-After that, Suji took possession of the document.
-In this way, their rule over Sindh ended and the slavery of the Sinddars was arrested.
+Shah Beg Arghun's father, Amir Zulnun Arghun, ruled Qandar on behalf of Mirza Shah Hussain Baiqra.
+In 1507, after Amir Zulnun Arghun's murder, Shah Beg Arghun took control of Shal-e-Sabi, Kabul and Kandar-Chidi in Balochistan.
+Due to the weakness of Jam Feroz, Jam Salahuddin rebelled; this led to civil war.
+Shah Beg Arghun conquered Sindh in 1521.